Lecithin

 Sunflower

-Sunflower lecithin has become the leading clean-label form of lecithin in recent years.
-Sunflowers are naturally GMO-free plants that have the remarkable ability to thrive in fluctuating temperatures, and in almost any kind of soil.
+Sunflower lecithin has become the leading clean label form of lecithin in recent years.
+Naturally GMO-free plants, sunflowers have the remarkable ability to thrive in fluctuating temperatures, and in almost any kind of soil.

 Sunflower lecithin is the perfect Non-GMO alternative to replace genetically modified soy lecithin.